Rakancito/multilang_system/README.md

 In your DB common.lang

 Just remove or add the language, but remember, the order that you have in the database must match that of PythonApplicationModule and InstanceBaseEffect of the Client.

+# Note

+You just need to accommodate the translations of your server and client, in addition to adding a button to change language, I was already lazy to do so.